OmarQurashi868/a-star-hex-grid-2d/README.md

 # Docs
 ## Properties (you shouldn't need to touch any of these)
-### PackedVector2Array points_dict
+### PackedVector2Array points_arr
-An array containing all the points in the pathfinding grid stored as a Vector2i of the map coordinates where the index is the point id in the grid.
+An array containing all the points in the pathfinding grid stored as Vector2's of the map coordinates where the index is the point id in the grid.

 ### TileMap tile_map
 The TileMap assigned for the pathfinding grid.

 ## Methods
 ### void setup_hex_grid ( TileMap passed_tile_map, int passed_tile_layer )
-Assigns `tile_map` to the `passed_tile_map` and loops over all the used cells in the passed layer in the tile map adding them to the pathfinding grid (if they are not solid) and connecting it to its neighbors using `connect_point()`.
+Assigns `tile_map` to the `passed_tile_map` and loops over all the used cells in the passed layer in the tile map adding them to the pathfinding grid (if they are not solid) using `add_hex_point()` and connecting it to its neighbors using `connect_hex_point()`.

+### void add_hex_point ( Vector2i cell )
+Adds the passed cell to the pathfinding grid and appends it to `points_arr`.

-### void connect_point (int x, int y)
+### void connect_hex_point (Vector2i cell)
-Connects all 6 neighboring cells to the center cell at (x, y) in map coordinates in the pathfinding grid to enable pathfinding between them freely.
+Connects all 6 neighboring cells to the passed center cell in map coordinates in the pathfinding grid to enable pathfinding between them freely.
 It uses a simple even/odd logic to decide whether to add the top-left and bottom-left cells or the top-right and bottom-right cells respectively (for horizontal offset, vertical offset uses top-right and top_left vs bottom_right and bottom_left).
 This function is called automatically in the class for every non-solid point.

 ### int coords_to_id (Vector2i coords)
-Returns the point id (also the index in `points_dict`) of the cell with the given map coordinates.
+Returns the point id (also the index in `points_arr`) of the cell with the given map coordinates.

+### PackedVector2Array get_path ( Vector2i from_point, Vector2i to_point )
+Returns the pathfound path from `from_point` to `to_point` as a PackedVector2Array of game (not map) coordinates where the first element is the first step and the last element is the target at `to_point` (automatically gets the id's for the points).